paastech-cloud/git-controller/Deploiment.md

 ## 1. Git authentication layer (git-auth-layer)

+In order for this workflow to work, you will need to install a github runner on your machine : (Add a runner)[https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners]

 All files for this folder will be copied over to the server on which this program will be run.

 This will be done through a github workflow that executes every time there will be a **push on main**.